 - How to understand our relationship to each other, to nature, and to God.

 Not only is it possible to be men and women of faith and reason, it is the only way to have a truly free, respectful and complete research university.
-You will be formed into global citizens with the tools to go out into the world to gainfully and faithfully serve our fellow man, our country and our planet.
+You will be formed into global citizens with the tools to go out into the world to gainfully and faithfully serve our fellow man, our country, our planet, but most importantly our God.